nguyenanhtutung40-web/class/README.md

 Kraken’s parent company, Payward, announced it will acquire 100% of digital asset derivatives platform Bitnomial for up to $550 million (cash + stock).
 The tra
 nsaction is expected to close in the first half of 2026, subject to regulatory approval.
-Kraken’s parent company, Payward, announced it will acquire 100% of digital asset derivatives platform Bitnomial for up to $550 millio n (cash + stock
+Kraken’s parent company, Payward, announced i t will acquire 100% of digital asset derivatives platform Bitnomial for up to $550 millio n (cash + stock
 ).
 The transaction is expected to close in the first half of 2026, subject to regulatory approval.